-In addition, our business could be adversely affected by the effects of public health threats, including the COVID-19 pandemic.
-During 2021, sales of NUPLAZID have been negatively impacted by ongoing conditions related to the pandemic, including a reduction in patient office visits, continuing reduced occupancy rates at long-term care facilities, and reduced access to healthcare professionals.
-While we observed incremental improvements in some of these factors during the later part of the year, the levels are still meaningfully below where they were pre-pandemic.
+Since the beginning of the pandemic the growth of sales of NUPLAZID have been negatively impacted by ongoing conditions related to the pandemic, including a reduction in patient office visits, continuing reduced occupancy rates at long-term care facilities, and reduced access to healthcare professionals.
+While we observed incremental improvements in some of these factors during 2021, their levels are still meaningfully below where they were pre-pandemic.
 It remains difficult to predict the duration of the pandemic's impact and the pace of recovery, and no assurances can be given that the pandemic will not continue to have additional negative impacts on our business, results of operations, financial condition and prospects.